 - A very odd aversion can be seen with the Six Paths of Pain: it gives the user control of six different bodies with their own special powers, but two of those bodies' powers are for interrogation and soul removal, but they work differently (one removes your soul to read your mind, the other removes the souls of people who give false or no information).

-- One Piece has many kinds of power giving Devil Fruits, but there can never be two of the same fruit at the same time.
+- One Piece has many kinds of power giving Devil Fruits, but there can never be two of the same fruit or people with the same power at the same time (a fruit's current user dying is what lets his/her fruit come back for someone else to use).
+However there are a few exceptions or semi-exceptions:

-- Though Marine Scientist, Dr. Vegapunk found a way to copy the light based devil-fruit powers of one of the admirals, and give them to the goverment's Mecha-Mooks.
+- Though Marine Scientist, Dr. Vegapunk found a way to copy a portion of light based devil-fruit powers of one of the admirals, and give them to the government's Mecha-Mooks.

 - The Marvel Family (The Shazam Captain Marvel, Mary Marvel and Captain Marvel Jr.) in The DCU are an example of a team whose members have the exact same set of powers.
 They sometimes join other teams individually, however, usually fitting into this trope when they do.
 The problem with teaming them up with, say, Superman and not feeling redundant is addressed by emphasizing the magical, god-based nature of their powers.
 For instance, Superman is vulnerable to magic based attacks and is impressed how Captain Marvel is far more resistant.

 - Back in the Silver Age, the Martian Manhunter's powers were very similar to Superman's, except that he had a much easier Kryptonite Factor (fire).
-Post Crisis, they made him stand out more by stressing his once-rarely-seen powers of shapeshifting, intangibility, and telepathy.
+Post-Crisis, they made him stand out more by stressing his once-rarely-seen shape-shifting and psychic abilities.

 - They did try to work within the trope, though.
 Lightning Lass was added to the team when her brother was believed to be dead.
 (Since this was the mid-1960's, the modern cynical attitude of "wait a few months and he'll be back" hadn't caught on yet.
 Lightning Lad's resurrection may indeed be the FIRST character brought back from the grave.)
 It wasn't until his return that the issue of duplication came up, with the power switch mentioned above.